Our expert guest discusses the health effects of stress and what can be done to help combat it.

-Our guest is Nicole Geracimos, MD, a primary care physician who says she sees stress every day in patients of all ages.
+Nicole Geracimos, MD, a primary care physician who says she sees stress every day in patients of all ages.
 Dr. Geracimos is board certified in internal medicine and practices at Tohickon Internal Medicine in Doylestown.

 But stress can lead to physical and emotional issues that are detrimental to our health.
 Some of the physical effects of stress include fatigue, GI upset, headaches and chronic pain.
 Chronic stress can lead to increased risk of high blood pressure and heart disease.

 On the emotional side, stress can lead to anxiety, depression and a feeling of being overwhelmed.

 There are ways to try to manage stress and to overcome its negative effects to lead a happy, healthy and fulfilling life.

 Dr. Geracimos discusses the basics when it comes to managing stress.
 Exercise is key, she notes, and good sleep hygiene is also essential.
 Eating a healthy diet is helpful and practicing mindfulness can also go a long way to relieve stress.

 Mindfulness is basically the practice of being present and aware of your mind and body.
 Dr. Geracimos recommends basic breathing techniques to take time to relax and focus on yourself.
 She describes the practice of ‘box breathing,' which is sitting, relaxing, and breathing out for four seconds, then breathing in for four seconds, holding it in for four seconds and breathing out again for four seconds.